Farhan Ahmad

 Farhan Ahmad (born 7 June 1994) is a Pakistani athlete.
 Ahmad was Pakistan's only representative at the 2011 World Championships held in South Korea, where he competed in the 800 metres.
 He achieved a personal best of 1:50.14 minutes at the competition.

+Ahmad represented the Water and Power Development Authority athletics team in competition.
+He is coached by Salman Iqbal Butt.

+He qualified for the finals of the 2014 Asian Indoor Championships 800 m, where he finished 6th.